davenpi/davenpi.github.io/_pages/books.md

 - Benjamin Franklin by Isaacson
 - Amusing ourselves to death
 - Titan by Chernow
-- The Mind Body Problem
+- The Mind-Body Problem by Goldstein
 - Steve Jobs by Isaacson
 - Elon Musk by Vance
 - Very Important People by Mears